19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/04/2015]

-(16E) For the purposes of subsection (16)(c)(v) and (d)(v), the Minister may by regulations prescribe such conditions as the Minister considers necessary to ensure that the acquiring company or acquiring subsidiary is not merely a passive shareholder of the target company, including requiring the company or subsidiary to exert significant influence (within the meaning of FRS 28, or SFRS for Small Entities, as amended from time to time) over the target company.
+(16E) For the purposes of subsection (16)(c)(v) and (d)(v), the Minister may by regulations prescribe such conditions as the Minister considers necessary to ensure that the acquiring company or acquiring subsidiary is not merely a passive shareholder of the target company, including requiring the company or subsidiary to exert significant influence (within the meaning of FRS 28, SFRS(I) 1‑28, or SFRS for Small Entities) over the target company.

 [Act 2 of 2016 wef 01/04/2015]

-(16F) In subsection (16E) —
+[Act 32 of 2019 wef 01/01/2018]

+(16F) In subsection (16E), “FRS 28”, “SFRS(I) 1-28” and “SFRS for Small Entities” mean the financial reporting standards known respectively as —

-“FRS 28” means the financial reporting standard known as Financial Reporting Standard 28 (Investments in Associates and Joint Ventures) issued by the Accounting Standards Council under Part III of the Accounting Standards Act (Cap.
-2B);
+(a) Financial Reporting Standard 28 (Investments in Associates and Joint Ventures);

+(b) Singapore Financial Reporting Standard (International) 1‑28 (Investments in Associates and Joint Ventures); and

-“SFRS for Small Entities” means the financial reporting standard known as Singapore Financial Reporting Standard for Small Entities made by the Accounting Standards Council under Part III of the Accounting Standards Act.
+(c) Singapore Financial Reporting Standard for Small Entities,

+that are made by the Accounting Standards Council under Part III of the Accounting Standards Act, as amended from time to time.

-[Act 2 of 2016 wef 01/04/2015]
+[Act 32 of 2019 wef 01/01/2018]

 (17) No deduction in respect of any qualifying acquisition of ordinary shares in a target company shall be made to the acquiring company for the year of assessment relating to the basis period of the acquiring company in which any of the following events occurs or for any subsequent year: